-- The airline is required by the Transportation Security Administration (TSA) to collect Secure Flight passenger data.
+- The Transportation Security Administration (TSA) requires the airline to collect Secure Flight passenger data.
 “This includes the passenger’s full name as it appears on the non-expired government-issued photo ID, date of birth, gender, and TSA Redress Number, if available.”

 - Travelers fly every day without providing their middle names when booking a ticket.

-- Some airlines print your boarding pass without including your middle name, the first and middle names are merged together, or the last half of your name is missing.
+- Some airlines print your boarding pass without including your middle name, the first and middle names are merged, or the last half of your name is missing.

-One of the reasons that people travel, every day, without having put their middle name on their ticket is that their Secure Flight passenger information is correct in their airline profile or within their ticket information.
+One of the reasons that people travel every day without putting their middle name on their ticket is that their Secure Flight passenger information is correct in their airline profile or within their ticket information.

 Since the airline is required to provide this information to TSA, you’ll want to make sure your passenger information is correct to avoid a problem at the airport.